dariobrux/Jigsaw/README.md

 ![Watch the video](https://github.com/dariobrux/Jigsaw/blob/master/preview.gif)

+It consists to two boards.
+The first on the left contains the jigsaw to complete.
+The second, on the right, is the *spread container*, and it contains all the tiles in random position.

-Every tiles are randomly generated, and they match with the adjacent else.
+> Every tiles are randomly generated, and they match with all the adjacent tiles.

 ## How to use via XML
 * `app:jv_pieces="16"` to set how many tiles you need.